At a Glance

 - Bowman’s Bridge Access: 7500 W 56th St, Baldwin, MI 49304

-- This section of the Pere Marquette River is heavily forested and as it passes through several hundred acres of U.S. Forest Service land and non-developed private land.
+- This section of the Pere Marquette River is heavily forested and passes through several hundred acres of U.S. Forest Service land and non-developed private land.

 - Float time is approximately 3 hours